jpcooper/betfair-exchange-hi-lo-odds/README.md

    compute the odds and get bets based on those odds to Betfair's servers.
 This is where having a polynomial time and space method of computing the odds comes in handy.

-## Further Work

-After building this initial prototype in Haskell and C, I'm now looking at building an automated betting system for this game in C++.